kouroshHakha/MLutils/README.md

-# Machine Learning Common Utility Modules
+# Machine Learning and Python Common Libraries

-This repo is for my personal convenience functions used in machine learning projects.
+This repo is for my personal convenience functions used in machine learning / python projects.